RayMaroun/yearup-spring-section-10-2025/pluralsight/java-development/reinforcement/week-1/reinforcement-lesson.md

 ## Step 7 - Comparing Strings

-13. Add a new if statement to your code that checks whether the user's name is equal to "Alice".
+1. Create a new method in your MyApplication class that checks whether the user's name is equal to "Alice".
-14. If the user's name is Alice, print out a message welcoming her.
+2. If the user's name is Alice, print out a message welcoming her.
-15. If the user's name is not Alice, print out a generic message.
+3. If the user's name is not Alice, print out a generic message.
+4. Call this method from your main method and pass the user's name to it.

 ## Step 8 - Using if statement with logical operators

-16. Add a new if statement to your code that checks whether the user's name is equal to "Bob" and their age is greater than or equal to 21.
+1. Create a new method in your MyApplication class that checks whether the user's name is equal to "Bob" and their age is greater than or equal to 21.
-17. If both conditions are true, print out a message saying they are old enough to drink.
+2. If both conditions are true, print out a message saying they are old enough to drink.
-18. If either condition is false, print out a message saying they are not old enough to drink.
+3. If either condition is false, print out a message saying they are not old enough to drink.
+4. Call this method from your main method, passing the user's name and age as arguments.

 ## Step 9 - Using the Math library